reflectionalist/Hypercube/README.md

 ## Description

-An implementation of *cumulative* Universal Type Theory with a *single* binder in Haskell
+A Haskell implementation of *cumulative* Universal Type Theory with a *single* binder